 Lush began reopening stores in Europe, particularly in Germany and Austria, last month but is ramping it up in May.
 Known for hands-on testing and zero packaging products, Lush had to modify the in-store experience to accommodate health guidelines.

 In addition to sanitation measures, Lush is pausing hands-on demos and product testers.
 The retailer also encourages consumers to wash hands on entering with their own soap.

 Other in-store experiences that retailers such as Elena Mirò in Italy are considering include designating a spot for individual shoppers and assigning dedicated staff to bring stocks that would be sanitized and wrapped.

-6. Introducing personal shopping services and retraining staff
+6. Introducing personal shopping services and retraining staff as retailers reopen